4 Things You Should Know About Breastfeeding

 - Even if you are only able to breastfeed for a short time, it will benefit your baby.

-Our Grapevine and Fort Worth ObGyns encourage moms to breastfeed for the first six months, but we also tell moms that any amount of breastfeeding provides benefits.
+Our Southlake and Fort Worth ObGyns encourage moms to breastfeed for the first six months, but we also tell moms that any amount of breastfeeding provides benefits.

 - Breastfeeding is beneficial for moms, too.